Long Island and Queens high school class reunions

 GREAT NECK SOUTH HIGH SCHOOL 1973.
 A 50-year reunion is June 2-3.
 Visit Facebook group “GN South Class of 73” or email Tracy Lewis at tracylewis55@gmail.com or Ed Rosenthal at DrEd00@Optonline.net.

 LAWRENCE HIGH SCHOOL 1963.
-A 60-year reunion is planned for March 4.
+A 60-year reunion is March 4.
 Email Jo Ellen Rosenblum Dichter at mijo1010@aol.com.

 PAUL D. SCHREIBER HIGH SCHOOL 1973.
 A 50-year reunion is 7-11 p.m.
 Aug.
 19 at the Hilton Garden Inn Roslyn.
 Contact Linda Ragusa Demeo at 516-297-7781 or email at Tennis6573@aol.com.